-The crumble topping in this recipe was inspired by my Grandma’s Blueberry Muffins with Crumb Topping.
-This has been one of my favorite recipes since I was a kid.
+- Crunchy crumb topping.
+The crumble topping is inspired by my Grandma’s blueberry muffins recipe.
+This has been one of my favorite muffins since I was a kid.
 Readers have found this to be a favorite as well!

 - Buttermilk – This creates a more tender crumb than regular milk.

-- Vanilla extract – Use pure vanilla extract (not imitation vanilla extract) for the best flavor.
+- Egg and vanilla extract – Use pure vanilla extract (not imitation vanilla extract) for the best flavor.

-- Flour – A combination of all-purpose flour and whole wheat flour give these muffins a tender, yet slightly heartier flavor and crumb.
+- Flour – A combination of all-purpose flour and whole wheat flour gives these muffins a tender, yet slightly heartier flavor and crumb.

-- Spices – Cinnamon, nutmeg, and cloves give these muffins that warm spiced flavor we all crave when fall rolls around.
+- Spices – Cinnamon, nutmeg, and cloves give these muffins their warm spiced flavor.
+Substitute apple pie spice in place of the individual spices if needed.

-- Apples – Peel and finely chop the apples.
+- Apples – Choose sweet-tart baking apples with a crisp texture (see below).
+Peel and finely chop the apples before you start.

 There are many great apple varieties for baking, from Granny Smith to Honeycrisp to Braeburn.
 But my personal favorite is the Haralson apple.
 This variety originated right here in Minnesota, at the University of Minnesota, and I seek these apples out every year.
 Here are a few reasons why: